 \subsection{Zero-shot segmentation}

 To validate that test-time registers result in more interpretable attention maps, we follow a standard protocol for evaluating heatmap-based explainability methods~\citep{NEURIPS2019_fe4b8556} -- binarizing the heatmap into a foreground/background segmentation map, and evaluating its segmentation quality.
-We compute the mean attention map for the \texttt{CLS} token in the last layer~\citep{Chefer_2021_CVPR} for the original model without registers, the model with test-time registers, and a model trained with registers if available.
-We evaluate the zero-shot segmentation quality on ImageNet-segmentation~\citep{imagenetseg}, which contains a subset of 4,276 images from the ImageNet validation set with annotated segmentations.
+We compute the mean attention map for the \texttt{[CLS]} token in the last layer~\citep{Chefer_2021_CVPR} for the original model without registers, the model with test-time registers, and a model trained with registers if available.
+We evaluate zero-shot segmentation performance on ImageNet-segmentation~\citep{imagenetseg}, which contains 4,276 images from the ImageNet validation set with annotated segmentations.

 \textbf{Results.} We present our zero-shot segmentation scores in \Cref{tab:segmentation}.
-We also qualitatively compare the attention maps for DINOv2 between test-time and trained registers in \Cref{fig:qualitative_with_trained}, demonstrating similarly high-quality attention maps.
+We also qualitatively compare the attention maps for DINOv2 with test-time and trained registers in \Cref{fig:qualitative_with_trained}, demonstrating similarly high-quality attention maps.
 Using test-time registers on both DINOv2 and OpenCLIP outperforms the original model on mean IOU and mAP with minimal drops in pixel accuracy.
-We suspect that the performance gains are higher for OpenCLIP because its attention maps naturally have more artifacts.
 Test-time registers also show slight boosts over the retrained DINOv2 with registers on mean IOU and mAP, suggesting that test-time registers lead to attention maps as clean as those from trained registers.